Megscode/CV/README.md

 ### I am Enthusiastic and Inquisitive

 Never one to shy away from new tasks and activities, I have always strived to expand my skill set and make the most out of my professional and personal life.
+Being inquisitive in my work and asking thoughtful questions has led to a deeper understanding of processes, customer needs, product requirements and workflow structure.

 ## <a name="Where_I've_studied">Where I've studied</a>